 During the year 2011 and 2012, she was a member of the Conveyancing Committee of the Law Society of Kenya.

-Mr. Ahmed holds a Bachelor Degree in Economics from the University of Nairobi and an MBA in Strategic Management from Moi University.
+Mr. Mohamud holds a Bachelor’s degree in Economics from the University of Nairobi and an MBA in Strategic Management from Moi University, a tremendous achievement for the man with a humble beginning in the County of Samburu.

 Eunice Kitche-Oduor (Mrs) is a legal practitioner with 19 years hands on experience and exposure in legal practice, leadership and management.
 She has worked for 4 years in active litigation and conveyancing and 12 years as a Company Secretary and Head of Legal department in various state corporations.
 She has served under different sectors within the government, boards and CEO’s and in the process accumulated a unique appreciation of government thinking and direction in the Boards of State Corporations.